Daniel-KM/Omeka-S-module-BulkImport/README.md

 To import a relation as an uri, use header `Relation ^^uri` or `dcterms:relation^^uri`.
 To import an uri with its label, if any, use header `Relation ^^uri-label`.
 To import a value as an Omeka resource, use header `Relation ^^resource`.
-The value should be the internal id or the resource identifier (generally dcterms:identifier).
+The value should be the internal id or a resource identifier (generally dcterms:identifier).

+Media can be imported with the item.
+The mapping is automatic with headers `Media url`, `Media html`, etc.

 ### Internal differences with Csv Import